Frequently asked questions

 I’ve worked as a flight attendant before.
 Does this put me a step ahead?

 It can, yes.
 But we’re interested in all the other jobs you’ve had as well.
-Our recruitment agent will discuss your previous work experience in detail during your initial phone interview.
+Our recruiters will discuss your previous work experience in detail during your in-person interview.

 Is Air Canada Rouge unionized?